polterguy/phosphorusfive/README.md

 This will change the DLLs dynamically loaded during startup of your website, and allow you to invoke your own custom made Active Events, possibly created in for instance C#, VB.NET, F#, or "Boo" for that matter.

+## C# samples

+Although I recommend people to use the entire "framework", for those only interested in using e.g. the Ajax library, and/or the Active Event design pattern implementation, there can be found some examples of this in the "samples" folder.

 ## License

 Phosphorus Five is free and open source software, and licensed under the terms